nogibjj/Individual_Project3_Kelly_Tong/README.md

 ## Building Process

+All required dependencies are included in `requirements.txt` file and will be downloaded through `make install` command.
+These dependencies are also added onto each job run task in Databricks to support automatic job run workflow.

 Github Actios such as  `make lint` `make format` `make test` are also included and performed

 <img width="565" alt="make lint" src="https://github.com/nogibjj/Individual_Project3_Kelly_Tong/assets/142815940/e9f92033-c271-4400-99a9-77646477db3b">